A Discussion on the Transmission Conditions for Saturated Fluid Flow Through Porous Media With Fractal Microstructure: Introduction

 \section{Introduction}

-An important topic of interest, in modeling of saturated flow through porous media, is the analysis of the phenomenon when there is a microstructure present in the rock matrix.
-Some of the achievements in the preexisting literature address the case when the microstructure is periodic; see \cite{ShowalterMicro, ShowWalk90, ShowWalk91} for the analytical approach and \cite{ArbBrunson2007, ArbLehr2006} for the numerical point of view.
-From a different perspective, in \cite{Morales3} is presented the homogenization analysis for a non-periodic fissured system where the geometry of the cracks' surface satisfies $C^{1}$-smoothness hypotheses.
-However, none of these mathematical analysis accomplishments, takes in consideration a fractal geometric structure of porous media, which is an important case due to the remarkable evidence of this fact; in particular in \cite{KatzThompson} the authors found that pore space and pore interface have fractal features.
-Also, see \cite{ZhengShiChen} for pore structure characterization, including random growth models.
-See \cite{FederJosang} for fractal geometry results in tracing experiments within a porous medium including dispersion, fingering and percolation.
+An important topic of interest in the analysis of saturated flow through porous media, is modeling the phenomenon considering an embedded microstructure in the rock matrix.
+Some achievements in the preexisting literature address the case when the microstructure is periodic: see \cite{ShowalterMicro, ShowWalk90, ShowWalk91} for the analytical approach and \cite{ArbBrunson2007, ArbLehr2006} for the numerical point of view.
+From a different perspective \cite{Morales3} presents the homogenization analysis for a non-periodic fissured system where the geometry of the cracks' surface satisfies $C^{1}$-smoothness hypotheses.
+However, none of these mathematical analysis accomplishments, takes in consideration a fractal geometric structure embedded in the porous medium, which is an important case due to the remarkable evidence of such presence.
+In particular, in \cite{KatzThompson} the authors found that pore space and pore interface have fractal features.
+See \cite{ZhengShiChen} for a pore structure characterization, including random growth models.
+See \cite{FederJosang} for fractal geometry results in tracing experiments within a porous medium, including dispersion, fingering and percolation.
 Finally, \cite{ZhangLiTangGuo} discusses the use of fractal surfaces in modeling the storage phenomenon in gas reservoirs.

-This paper concentrates on finding adequate fluid transmission conditions for flow in porous media with fractal interface, as well as the well-posedness of the corresponding weak variational formulations.
-Our goal is to ``blend" the modeling of porous media flow with the fractal roughness of the microstructure.
-We differ from the previously mentioned achievements since we replace the geometric feature of periodicity by that of self-similarity and explore, numerically, the effect of some randomness in the fractal geometry.
-On the other hand, the present study has a very different approach to the analysis on fractals from the preexisting literature, given that the mainstream PDE analysis on fractals concentrates its efforts in solving strong forms on the fractal domain \cite{Strichartz3}, the analysis of the associated eigenvalues and eigenfunctions \cite{BarlowKigami}, or the study of the adequate function spaces \cite{Strichartz1}.
+The current paper concentrates on finding adequate fluid transmission conditions for flow in porous media with an embedded fractal microstructure, as well as the well-posedness of the corresponding weak variational formulations.
+The goal of the work is to ``blend" the modeling of porous media flow with the fractal roughness of the microstructure.
+It differs from the previously mentioned achievements since the geometric feature of periodicity is replaced by that of self-similarity and it explores numerically, the effect of some randomness in the fractal geometry.
+On the other hand, the present study has a very different approach to the analysis on fractals from the preexisting literature, given that the mainstream PDE analysis on fractals concentrates its efforts in solving strong forms on the fractal domain \cite{Strichartz3}, the analysis of the associated eigenvalues and eigenfunctions \cite{BarlowKigami}, or determining the adequate function spaces \cite{Strichartz1}.